You will find south in a number of province names including Henan; Hunan; Yunnan and in the city of Nanjing (southern capital).

 Changing the tense of a verb is easy in Chinese you do not have to learn declension or lots of new characters.
 Adding 了le to 买mǎi buy turns it into 买了mǎi le bought.

-19. What is the Chinese word for walk?
+5. What is the word for friend in Chinese?